The Talking Band: Productions

-Awards

-The Talking Band has received 15 Obie Awards, 13 of which were awarded for producing Painted Snake in a Painted Chair.

 Company members

-The founding members of the company are Maddow, Shepard and Zimet.

 Ellen Maddow

 Maddow has written, composed, and performed most of the group's works.
 She has written plays including Panic!
 Euphoria!
 Blackout, Flip Side, Delicious Rivers, and Painted Snake in a Painted Chair.
+She performed in Existentialism created and directed by Anne Bogart at La Mama, and The Following Evening written and directed by Abigail Browde and Michael Silverstone at PAC-NYC.

 Tina Shepard

 Shepard is an actor and teacher at New York University.
 She has worked with several other companies and artists, including Chaikin, Anne Bogart, Target Margin and Buran Theatre.
 Shows she has contributed to include The Serpent, Terminal, Nightwalk, Electra, The Seagull, Tourists and Refugees and Trespassing.
 Shepard has taught acting, directing, voice and movement at Princeton University, Williams College, Smith College and NYU's Experimental Theatre Wing.
+In 2025 Tina was awarded an OBIE Life Time Achievement Award.

 Paul Zimet

 Zimet is a writer, director and actor, and serves as the group's artistic director.
 He has directed over thirty-five works for the company, including New Islands Archipelago, Imminence, Belize, The Parrot and Star Messengers.
 He received an Obie Award for directing Painted Snake in a Painted Chair.